dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`vowel.py`
 ----------------

-Write a program in Python to input a character, and tell the user whether it is a vowel or not (i.e. one of these characters - a, e, i, o or u).
+Write a program to input a character, and tell the user whether it is a vowel or not (i.e. one of these characters - a, e, i, o or u).
 Make sure only a single character has been input.

 For example: